 This one may be the most obvious, but the power of social media can't be emphasized enough.
-Millennials use social media - a lot.
-Fortunately, creating a social media presence may also be one of the easiest and most cost-effective marketing tools your business can implement.
-If you're a retailer, then Facebook, Twitter and Instagram are probably the easiest, most practical platforms to start with.
-If you're in the B2B category, then consider swapping Instagram for LinkedIn.
+People use social media - a lot.
+Fortunately, creating a social media presence may be one of your business's most accessible and cost-effective marketing tools.
+If you're a retailer, Facebook, Twitter, and Instagram are probably the easiest platforms to start with.
+If you're in the B2B category, consider swapping Instagram for LinkedIn.

 Some practical uses for your business?
 Post about an upcoming product launch, sale, customer testimonies, in-store event, or sponsor a giveaway.

-Then, don’t forget to monitor and respond!
-Whether online or in-person, Millennials are used to a quick turn around.
-They don't necessarily need a resolution to their question or issue, but they want to know you're listening and looking
+Remember to monitor and respond!
+Whether online or in-person, people are used to a quick turnaround.
+They don't necessarily need a resolution to their question or issue, but they want to know you're listening and looking into it.

-Unlike previous generations, Millennials are less likely to be swept in by the flashy lights and size of big-box retailers or the traditional American shopping mall - which can be great news for small business owners.
-In fact, one study found that 37% of Millennials have “distrust for big business.”
+Unlike older generations, younger people are less likely to be swept in by the flashy lights and size of big-box retailers or the traditional American shopping mall, which can be great news for small business owners.

-The desire and importance of frictionless purchasing and transactions to Millennials is likely a result of the smartphone.
-If you don’t understand the appeal of easy, online or app-based transactions, then try purchasing a few things from companies that do frictionless purchasing well.
+The desire and importance of frictionless purchasing and transactions are likely a result of the smartphone.
+If you need help understanding the appeal of easy, online, or app-based transactions, try purchasing a few things from companies that do frictionless purchasing well.

-Buy something off of Amazon, sign up for Starbuck's loyalty “Star” rewards program (allows users to manage, track stars and pay for drinks without ever leaving the app), send money to someone using person-to-person payments, like Washington Federal’s Popmoney, or hail a ride using Lyft or Uber.
+Buy something off of Amazon, sign up for Starbuck's loyalty program (allows users to manage, track stars/points, and pay for drinks without ever leaving the app), send money to someone using person-to-person payments such as Zelle, or hail a ride using Lyft or Uber.

-Not only will you have an appreciation for the ease, but you'll hopefully also get some ideas of how you can update your business's transaction processes.
-Consider upgrading your credit card payment processing system to include accepting digital wallet payments, like Apple or Android Pay, or implementing a digital loyalty program so that people don't need to rely on the traditional paper “punch card.”
+Not only will you appreciate the ease, but you'll also get some ideas to update your business's transaction processes.
+Consider upgrading your card payment processing system to include accepting digital wallet payments, like Apple or Android Pay, or implementing a digital loyalty program so customers don't need to use traditional paper punch cards.

-At WaFd Bank, we’re in the business of bringing simplicity to yours.
-If you're looking for straightforward solutions to help you grow your business, contact your local small business officer today or visit us online to find out more.
+With business services like payment processing and inventory systems, customer loyalty programs, and tools to optimize your cash flow, WaFd Bank is in the business of bringing simplicity to yours.
+If you're looking for straightforward solutions to help you grow your business, contact your local business banker today or open a business account online.